thanos-io/thanos/docs/components/compact.md

 Ideally, you will have equal retention set (or no retention at all) to all resolutions which allow both "zoom in" capabilities as well as performant long ranges queries.
 Since object storages are usually quite cheap, storage size might not matter that much, unless your goal with thanos is somewhat very specific and you know exactly what you're doing.

+Not setting this flag, or setting it to `0d`, i.e. `--retention.resolution-X=0d`, will mean that samples at the `X` resolution level will be kept forever.

 ## Storage space consumption

 In fact, downsampling doesn't save you any space but instead it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar size to raw block.
 This is required by internal downsampling implementation which to be mathematically correct holds various aggregations.
 This means that downsampling can increase the size of your storage a bit (~3x), but it gives massive advantage on querying long ranges.